aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 ### 2.2.2.
 OU Structure Planning

 Plan your OU and core account structure carefully.
 By default, we suggest: `Security, Infrastructure, Central, Sandbox, Dev, Test, Prod`.

-The `Security` OU will contain the `Security` account and the `Log Archive` account.
-The `Infrastructure` OU will hold the remainder of the accounts shared or utilized by the rest of the organization (`Shared Network`, `Perimeter`, `Operations`).
-The remainder of the OUs correspond with major permission shifts in the SDLC cycle and NOT every stage an organization has in their SDLC cycle (i.e. QA or pre-prod would be included in one of the other OUs).
-The `Central` OU is used to hold accounts with workloads shared across Dev, Test, and Prod environments like centralized CI/CD tooling.
+- The `Security` OU will contain the `Security` account, the `Log Archive` account, and the Organization Management account.
+- The `Infrastructure` OU will hold the remainder of the accounts shared or utilized by the rest of the organization (`Shared Network`, `Perimeter`, `Operations`).
+- The remainder of the OUs correspond with major permission shifts in the SDLC cycle and NOT every stage an organization has in their SDLC cycle (i.e. QA or pre-prod would be included in one of the other OUs).
+- The `Central` OU is used to hold accounts with workloads shared across Dev, Test, and Prod environments like centralized CI/CD tooling.

-v1.5.0 better aligns the Accelerator OU and account structure with the latest AWS multi-account guidance, splitting the `core` OU into the `Security` and `Infrastructure` OUs.
+- The v1.5.0 release aligns the Accelerator OU and account structure with AWS multi-account guidance, splitting the `core` OU into the `Security` and `Infrastructure` OUs.

 **Note:** While OUs can be renamed or additional OUs added at a later point in time, deployed AWS accounts CANNOT be moved between top-level OUs (guardrail violation), nor can top-level OUs easily be deleted (requires deleting all AWS accounts from within the OU first).